ipfs-inactive/blog/content/post/087-js-ipfs-0.42.md

 It reduces the size of the minified bundle by 7.5% for faster downloads and more responsive web apps!

+We've also merged some of our repos together, our hope is that this will make contributing easier and encourage experimentation as there will be fewer PRs to juggle to land a piece of functionality!

 ## 🤖 Automated publishing of RCs

 Release Candidate builds of [`js-ipfs`](https://www.npmjs.com/package/ipfs) and [`js-ipfs-http-client`](https://www.npmjs.com/package/ipfs-http-client) are now being published to npm with every build of master, so you can try out the very bleeding edge with: